 - Scary Black Man: Subverted with the one of Joe's teammates, Clarence Monroe.
-He scares Peyton at first, but softens up throughout the course of the movie, giving her high fives and crying during her ballet recital.
+He scares Peyton at first, but he turns out to be a Gentle Giant under his tough exterior, as he's later seen playing dolls with Peyton in a club, giving her high fives, and crying during her ballet recital.

 - Speech Impediment: Kingman gets one after Peyton gives him a cookie with cinnamon.
 He's allergic to cinnamon, and it makes his tongue swell up.
 Hilarity Ensues.